Nimbo1999/financeiro/README.md

 #   Migration name that would be added to the sql file
 migrate create -seq -dir migrations -ext sql [NAME]
 ```

+### Researchs:

+1. Read and understand more about CircuitBreaker pattern in golang.

+### TODOS:

+1. Review the gRPC transport credentials, how would I grant TLS support for the communications?